Datacenter Colocation Services Business License in Dubai

 Step 3: Choose an office or facility package that meets the operational requirements of a colocation business

-Step 4: Pay the licence fee and complete the entity incorporation process
+Step 4: Pay the license fee and complete the entity incorporation process

 Step 5: Apply for employee and investor visas as required